+The Queensland Family and Child Commission (QFCC) announced today that they have successfully implemented one of Queensland’s most comprehensive Child Death Registers.
+This replacement database system records the deaths of any young people under 18 years of age in Queensland.
 The new system will allow the QFCC to extract information from across its 17 years of recorded data and respond to requests for data to support prevention initiatives and research.
 The information is used to highlight risk factors associated with child deaths and to make recommendations to prevent deaths from occurring.

 “The death of any young Queenslander is heartbreaking for friends, family and communities.
 We must learn valuable lessons from these children’s stories on how to reduce and prevent future child deaths,” Ms Vardon said.

 “One of QFCC’s duties is to maintain a register of all child deaths in Queensland and to analyse and report on trends and patterns in child mortality over time.
-We do this to make sure the performance of the system of services designed to keep our children safe and well is actively monitored and any areas in which improvements can be made, are identified and addressed as soon as possible.
+We do this to make sure the performance of the system of services designed to keep our children safe and well is actively monitored and any areas in which improvements can be made, are identified and addressed as soon as possible.”

-The data captured is made available at no cost to genuine researchers and is used by government agencies, state and national advisory groups and by non-government agencies to deliver public education campaigns, develop policy and design programs.
+The data captured is made available at no cost to genuine researchers and is used by government agencies, state, and national advisory groups and by non-government agencies to deliver public education campaigns, develop policy and design programs.